JoshLohner/AshesOfCreationDiscordBot/Documentation/Planning.md

 - Requirements (Optional)
 - Roles (Req) (User Input)

- Extra: Would be nice to have an accept/deny feature for the party leader

 ## Fields for event create (Custom)

   Purpose: Create a notice for people about events, get a role headcount